WebEntity/Installation-guide-for-GitLab-on-OS-X/README.md

-# Installation guide for GitLab 6.2 on OS X 10.8.5 with Server 2.2.2
+# Installation guide for GitLab 6.2 on OS X 10.9 with Server 3

 ## Requirements
-- Mac OS X 10.8.5
+- Mac OS X 10.9
-- Server app
+- Server 3
 - User group `git` and user `git` in this group
 - Enable remote login for `git` user
 - Installed Xcode
-- Installed command line tools in Xcode

 Hide the git user from the login screen: